Last Updated on August 13, 2023 by Jim Ferri

 You’ll find this museum on Fifth Avenue between 103rd-104th Streets.
 Although it primarily seems to draw New Yorkers, if you’re a New York-aficionado you may find it of interest.
 It’s relatively small and provides a good sense of city history.

-Its exhibits are interesting, if even, at times, somewhat quirky.
+The exhibits of the Museum of the City of New York are interesting, if even, at times, somewhat quirky.
 For example, one recent exhibition focused on the still photos of Stanley Kubrick, one of Hollywood’s renowned directors.
 Kubrick grew up in New York and became a staff photographer for Look magazine, capturing the ordinary life of New Yorkers, while focusing on nightclubs, street scenes, and sporting events.
 The museum exhibited many of them.

 Exhibits have included “King in New York,” examining the civil rights leader’s connection to the city, and “Beyond Suffrage,” which examined a century of New York women in politics.